 The Walsh Protocol

-The Walsh Institute has made it their mission to train physicians in the protocols for diagnosing and supplement therapies for patients experiencing mood and behavior disorders.
+The Walsh Institute educates physicians and trains them in the protocols for diagnosing and supplement therapies per their research, for patients experiencing mood and behavior disorders.

 The Walsh Biotypes